Wedding planning guide | What to do now you’re engaged

 Planning your wedding vibe and … the budget!

-As you’re still only engaged at this point, there’s so much freedom to save so many ideas and influences that you could get carried away and arrange a £100k wedding in your planner.
+As you’re still only engaged at this point; There’s so much freedom to over save many ideas and influences.
+This could get overwhelming and you could get carried away and arrange a £100k wedding in your planner.
 Stop!
-Realistically you want to book what’s most important first – The photographer is #2 after the wedding venue, #3 is the florist and #4th The Band or DJ etc to set the atmosphere.
+Realistically you want to book what’s most important first; The photographer is #2 after the wedding venue, #3 is the florist and #4th The Band or DJ etc to set the atmosphere.

-But what about the budget?!
 Boo!
-You need to be realistic and sensible here and not get carried away with any emotionally driven impulsive bookings or quick buys.
-Setting the budget is a task that isn’t the nicest conversation but you should write out what’s most important to you and whether you can afford the wedding in the first place.
+You need to be realistic and sensible here.
+Try not to get carried away with any emotionally driven impulsive bookings or quick buys.
+Setting the budget is a task that isn’t the nicest conversation; But you should write out what’s most important to you; And whether you can afford the wedding in the first place.
 The average cost of a wedding in the UK in 2019 was £31,974.
 With the pressures of adding novelties such as favours, sparklers and a Photo Booth it really adds up quickly; You should plan for an additional 10% of the budget to cover for costs for small gifts and any unforeseen needs should they arise.

 As suggested above you really should prioritise your budget, photography has to be one of the most thought over which you can read more about next…

 Your photographer is arguably the most important supplier to your wedding day, No matter how expensive your dress is, a good photographer will make it look its worth and more!
 Within your wedding planning, you should set aside £1500-£2500 budget for a full-time professional wedding photographer.
 A good photographer will be booked for dates 2 years in advance and will be happy to answer any questions you may have and support you through the whole process.